Kriesse/urbanraum/_workshops/tanztheater-goldin.md

 type_de: "Workshop"

 level_en: |
-  For all curious people with some kind of movement experience
+  For all curious people with some kind of movement experience.

 level_de: |
   Für Alle Neugierigen mit etwas Bewegungs-Erfahrung.